AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 ## Menu macro

-A typical use case for actions are menus, where each entry is connected to an action.
-Yet, creating menus manually is rather tedious and .ui files can't be type checked.
-Therefore, the `menu!` macro allows you to conveniently create menus with all the benefits of type-safe actions.
+Often, actions are used for menus, where each entry is connected to an action.
+The new `menu!` macro allows you to create menus conveniently with all the benefits of type-safe actions.

 ```rust
 // Create a `MenuModel` called `menu_model`